noncorpus/DnD5e/characters/del.md

 * **Personality Traits**.
 Full of witty aphorisms and has a proverb for every occassion.
 Most don't make sense.
 * **Ideals**.
 Community and civilization (were built by beer).
 * **Bonds**.
 My name is Dellaryn Kabong.
-You burned down my brewery.
+You gave my brewery a bad Yelp review.
 Prepare to die.
 * **Flaws**.
 Revenge is a dish best served in a 64oz MegaGiantSooperCup, and while the guy behind the counter is giving away extras because he's trying to get rid of exccess stock before he closes for the night.

 ### The Story So Far